-When designing, selling or using kids bean bags safety should always come first.
+When designing, selling or using baby bean bags, safety should always come first.
 In recent years, several manufacturers have fallen short of the Australian Competition & Consumer Commission (ACCC) safety standards established for bean bag products.
-There have been several product recalls as a result of this failure to meet these safety standards.
-The most recent bean bag recall is particularly concerning as it involves a product designed specifically for newborn infants.
+There have been several products recalls as a result of this failure to meet these safety standards.
+The most recent bean bag recall is particularly concerning as it involves a product specifically for newborn infants.

 Mini Beanz Possible Mishap Leads to Recall

-The concept of the Mini Beanz Bubble Orange Newborn Bean Bag was to provide a cute and comfortable resting place for infants.
+The concept of the Mini Beanz Bubble Orange Newborn Bean Bag was to provide attractive and comfortable resting places for infants.
 The manufacturer claims that the product can help prevent flat head and relieve reflux in newborns.
-Unfortunately, some of these bean bags, which were designed to keep babies upright, comfy and safe, present a potential suffocation hazard.
-Although the company did comply with ACCC standards by including a childproof slide closure, someone at the production level apparently dropped the ball during the final inspection process.
+Unfortunately, some of these baby bean bags, present a potential suffocation hazard.
+Despite their intention to keep babies upright, comfy and safe.
+The company did comply with ACCC standards by including a childproof slide closure.
+However, someone at the production level dropped the ball during the final inspection process.

-When it became apparent that some of the inner bag zippers and outer covers still had a paper clip attached to them, Product Safety Australia recalled the Bubble Orange Newborn Bean Bags.
-Because this could allow small children to easily access the bean bag filler, which can cause suffocation if inhaled, the products were in violation of ACCC standards.
-The infant-size bean bag was sold online through the Mini Beanz Bean Bags website from early July of 2015 to June of 2016.
-Customers who have already purchased the item will be notified about the recall and instructed to remove any paper clips that are still attached to the zippers.
+It became apparent that some of the inner bag zippers and outer covers still had a paper clip attached to them.
+Product Safety Australia recalled the Bubble Orange Newborn Bean Bags.
+The paper clip could allow small children to access the bean bag filler easily, which can cause suffocation if inhaled.
+Therefore the products violated ACCC standards.
+The infant-size bean bag sold on the Mini Beanz Bean Bags website from early July of 2015 to June of 2016.
+Customers received notification instructing them to remove any paper clips attached to the zippers.

 Child Safety Is Paramount in the Bean Bag Industry